VNishaku/VNishaku/README.md

 ## 🚀 About Me
 - 🎓 **Recent Graduate** in Computer Science with skills in Python, Java, JavaScript, and SQL.
 - 💡 **Currently Learning**: Diving deeper into **data science** and **mathematics**.
-- 🎯 **Career Goals**: Working towards a master's in Mathematics and Computation to deepen my technical expertise.

 ## 🔧 Technologies
 - **Languages**: Python, Java, JavaScript, SQL